Best way to find employees: Introducing LinkedIn Recruiter search filters

 LinkedIn is undoubtedly one of the best ways to build your professional network and find employees.
 Thus, this company created a special platform for all hiring managers.
 That's right.
 LinkedIn Recruiter.

-This feature allows HRs to be more organized, post jobs, and start the recruitment process.
-Furthermore, hiring managers can find the candidates through various filters.
+This feature allows HRs to be more organized, post jobs, generate leads on LinkedIn and start the recruitment process.
+In addition, hiring managers can find the candidates through various filters.
 For example, skills, job titles, and education level.

 As a useful tool to have, LinkedIn Recruiter offers: